NWTC/InflowWind/Source/README_TODO.txt

 2015.03.03  updated

 Stuff working on right now:
--- Verify that the coordinate transforms are working correctly!!!!
 -- Driver output file writing.
 -- IfW summary file writing.
--- Driver code: setup the FFT.
-May need to create some additional types for storing the data.

 List of items to tackle: